Core Concepts

 Stacker distinguishes between two types of users:

-Your internal team members who build and manage the app.
+Your internal team — the people who build and manage apps in the workspace.
 They have access to:

 - • User and permission management

-Your external users (clients, partners, vendors) who access the portal.
+External users (clients, partners, vendors) who access a published portal.
 They see:

 - • Only the portal interface you've designed